Legal aid can help meet the costs of legal advice, family mediation and representation in a court or tribunal.

 - the problem is serious

-- you can’t afford to pay for legal costs
+- you cannot afford to pay for legal costs

 You could for example get legal aid if:

-- you or your family are at risk of abuse or serious harm, eg domestic violence or forced marriage
+- you or your family are at risk of abuse or serious harm, for example domestic violence or forced marriage

 - you’re at risk of homelessness or losing your home